manik-ml-2k23/practical_application_II_starter/README.md

 ## Model Evaluation:
  Evaluated model performance using RMSE and R-squared.
 Looking at RMSE as the unit matches the target price in $ and R-Squared to look at the percentage.
 - Linear regression achieved an RMSE of $7881.7 and R-squared of 0.62.
-- Lasso regression achieved an MSE of $7881.7 and R-squared of 0.62.
+- Lasso regression achieved an RMSE of $7881.7 and R-squared of 0.62.

 ## Findings
 * Luxury car manufacturers like Ferrari, Datsun, Aston-Martin have strong influence on vehicle price